TerrysLearning/TTSnap/README.md

 pip install accelerate
 pip install clint ftfy
 ```

+**Checkpoints download**
+Original reward model checkpoints before finetuning: [link](https://drive.google.com/drive/folders/1Vzlba2rBCAEi9rUG_wrmttIfKGaLE1mk?usp=drive_link)

+Reward checkpoints after finetuning:

 **Run the code:**
+Modify the location of the datafolder and checkpoint path in the config file, e.g. c_flux.yaml.
+You can also use only part of data to train by modifying: *train_prompt_range*,  *train_num_per_prompt*.

-To train the image-reward model
+To train the image-reward model:
 ```
 cd imr_train
 accelerate launch --num_processes=<Number of your GPUs> train_cur.py \